-The HCC program draws on Georgia Tech's strengths in digital media, engineering psychology, assistive technologies, architecture, industrial and systems engineering, industrial design, music, and public policy.
-HCC students may have backgrounds in any of the above areas, as well as other related disciplines, such as anthropology, information science and sociology.
+The Ph.D. program in Human-Centered Computing (HCC) in the School of Computing is the first of its kind, bringing together studies in artificial intelligence, cognitive science, human-computer interaction (HCI), learning sciences and technology, and social computing.
+The HCC program draws on Georgia Tech's strengths in a diverse range of academic fields, including computer science, digital media, architecture, engineering, assistive technology, engineering, human factors, industrial design, industrial and systems engineering, music, psychology, and public policy.
+HCC students may have backgrounds in any of the above areas, as well as other related disciplines, such as anthropology, cultural studies, information science, information technology, and sociology.

 The focus of the Ph.D. program in Human-Centered Computing is the intersection of computing and people - where computing includes not just computers but also different kinds of computational artifacts from games to mobile applications, from robots to bionics and mobile applications; and people includes not only individuals but also teams, organizations, societies and cultures.
 Our HCC Ph.D. program attracts the best and brightest students from around the world, and prepares them for careers in academia, industry and government.